runtimeverification/k/README.md

     *   macOS/brew: Since LLVM is distributed as a keg-only package, we must explicitly make it available for command line usage.
 See the results of the `brew info llvm` command for more information on how to do this.
+        Additionally, the default version of LLVM supplied by Homebrew is newer than the version supported by K. The formula `llvm@14` should be used instead of `llvm`.

 3. Flex / Bison